grcvhon/atm-analysis/passage_layer/README.md

 The code was written in R and executed using the University of Adelaide High Performance Computer (Phoenix HPC).

-*<sub>Spatially balanced points plus manually selected points in Shark Bay and Exmouth Gulf to explicitly include such localities.
+*<sub>Spatially balanced points plus manually selected points in Shark Bay and Exmouth Gulf to explicitly include such localities.</sub>

 ##